jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 (and a full stock of provisions), we might eventually reinvent diatonic harmony from first principles.

-[Part 3](scales.html) describes a practical and hopefully enlightening approach to scales.
+A practical and hopefully enlightening approach to scales is given in [Part 3](scales.html).

 ### What's not covered